arkhn/fhir-river/CONTRIBUTING.md

 ### End-to-end

 The following command runs river services (`api`, `extractor`, `transformer`, `loader`, `topicleaner`) and dependencies (`kafka`, `zookeeper`, `postgres`, `jpaltime`, `mimic`, `redis`) inside docker with `docker-compose` (it might be a lot to ask for your poor laptop...).
 It then runs end-to-end tests inside a dedicated container.
-Basically, end-to-end tests consist in importing a mapping (mimic), running a full batch
+Basically, end-to-end tests consist in importing a mapping (mimic), running a full batch, waiting for the end of it and finally asserting that the result of the batch conforms to expectations.

 ```bash
 # Run end-to-end tests in docker